LeoBlanchette/torah_food_symbolism_analysis/README.md

 ### Applications of the Points, and Manner of Reasoning

-A simple key is given in the scripures that the heart and tongue are closely related in symbol:
+A simple key is given in the scriptures that the heart and tongue are closely related in symbol:

 > Proverbs 23:7: For as he thinketh in his heart, so is he...